scalekarma/scalekarma-website/src/index.md

 ## Data-driven **search marketing** with **engineering** at heart {.section .hero}

-Whether you're looking to drive more qualified traffic, optimize your site's tech for search or increase ROI — we've got you covered.
+Whether you’re looking to drive more qualified traffic, optimize your site’s tech for search or increase ROI — we’ve got you covered.

 [Book a call](#book-a-call)